cabiste69/miniWindowsCleaner/README.md

 # miniWindowsCleaner
-this is a small scripts that cleans windows from useless files (temp folder)
+this is a small script that cleans windows from useless files (temp folders)

 # how to use
-download the latest release from here https://github.com/cabiste69/miniWindowsCleaner/releases/latest then make a shortcut of the app and place it in the windows startup folder `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp` that way it will run when the pc turns on
+download the latest release from here https://github.com/cabiste69/miniWindowsCleaner/releases/latest

+then make a shortcut of the app and place it in the windows startup folder `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp`

+that way it will run when the pc turns on

 # intent